Recent Posts

 'NewColumn3': v3s})

-However, at the first glance, the loopy version just does not seem elegant compared to the apply version.
+version.
 Plus, leaving the work of putting together the results to pandas seems to be a good idea – could some magics be performed in the background by pandas, making the loop complete faster?

-That was what I thought, but it turns out we have just constructed a silent memory eating monster with such use of apply.
-To see that, let’s put together the above pieces of code and consider a minimal reproducible example (and the pandas version here is 0.16.2):
+.
+To see that, let’s put together the above pieces of code and consider a minimal reproducible example (and the pandas version here is 0.16.2

 import pandas as pd